This video will show you the basics of Scratch.

 Programming languages are tools that computer scientists use to give computers instructions.

-In the project editor, there is a sprite on an American football field.
+In the Project Editor there's a sprite on an American football field.

 A sprite is a character or object in Scratch.